 Dr. Puckett and his staff are experts in treating the pediatric population; we have provided oral surgery treatment to patients as young as two days old.
 At the initial consultation visit, Dr. Puckett will not only evaluate and discuss the plan, but will allow time to have questions and concerns answered.
 We understand how difficult medical intervention in infants and small children can be for parents, and we strive to make each process for each child as safe and simple as possible.

-Pediatric Oral Surgery In Southwest Ohio – Wilmington and Greater Cincinnati
+Pediatric Oral Surgery in Southwest Ohio – Wilmington and Greater Cincinnati

 Pediatric oral surgery patients are frequently seen for a number of procedures, including: